Guernsey Bailiff Richard Collas awarded knighthood

 Guernsey's Bailiff Richard Collas has been made a knight in the Queen's Birthday Honours list.

-Mr Collas has served as the island's head of state and head of the judiciary since March 2012.
+Mr Collas has served as the head of the island's States and head of the judiciary since March 2012.

 He said it was "absolutely delighted" and "enormously honoured", adding that it would "take a while to sink in".

 Mr Collas said: "At a personal level I don't feel I deserve it...
 I do the role of bailiff because I really enjoy doing the job."